 Why are Account Takeover attacks carried out?

 Financial gain remains a primary motivator.
 Once they gain control of an account, attackers can make unauthorised purchases (as in the case of The Iconic), transfer funds, or access credit card details. eCommerce platforms, financial services, and any site with stored payment information are particularly vulnerable.
-Bypassing fraud controls are another major motivator, many eCommerce stores will trust orders from an existing account with a history, enabling the fraudsters to order goods with stolen cards.
+Bypassing fraud controls is another major motivator.
+Many eCommerce stores will trust orders from an existing account with a history, allowing fraudsters to order goods with stolen cards.

 Access to sensitive information is another goal.
 Personal data, confidential business information, or intellectual property can be exploited for various illegal purposes, including identity theft, selling data on the dark web (23andMe), or corporate espionage.

-ATO attacks also enable further malicious activities.
+ATO attacks can also enable further malicious activity.
 Compromised accounts can be used to distribute malware, launch further attacks, or perpetrate scams.
 This can damage the reputation of the affected website, erode user trust, and lead to significant financial and legal repercussions.

 How are Account Takeover attacks carried out?

-Here's an overview of the common techniques used to compromise user accounts on websites:
+Common techniques used to compromise user accounts on websites include:

 Phishing: Phishing involves tricking users into revealing their login credentials.
 Attackers send emails or messages resembling legitimate communications from trusted entities, directing users to fraudulent websites where their details are captured.